-Type of project or financing Current allocation to measures relevant for Natura 2000 Comments (number of projects, relevance, experience to- date, challenges for the next period)
+Type of project or financing Current allocation to measures relevant for Natura 2000 Comments (number of projects, relevance, experience toinstrument EU National Traditional projects €5,594,109 €2,889,986 Raised bog and Raptor LIFE are the only projects funded in current MFF so far.

-instrument EU National

-Traditional projects €5,594,109 €2,889,986 Raised bog and Raptor LIFE are the only projects funded in current MFF so far.
 In addition, the LIFE+ project (KerryLIFE - land use management for the conservation of Freshwater Pearl Mussel) with a total cost of €4.9m, and 50% funding via LIFE+ programme, commenced in 2014.
 Use of the LIFE fund is inhibited by access to seed funding for applicants preparing bids and availability of funding to match the LIFE contribution.

-Subtotal €5,594,109 €2,889,986
+Subtotal €5,594,109 €2,889,986 TOTAL €8.484.095 1

-TOTAL €8,484,095 -